Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  # Global Consent Cookie Sandbox

- This public repository is used to publish a FireFox web extension.
+ This public repository is used to publish a Firefox web extension.

  This extension currently overwrites the first section of the Global Vendor Consent Cookie with 0's, in progress to a larger goal.<br />
  Right now, it only overwrites on the current tab.
 All information from the extension<br />